Writing a business proposal can seem like an intimidating task, especially if you’re trying to start or grow your own business.

 However, having a well-crafted proposal is essential for success in developing new relationships with potential clients and investors alike.
 Whether it’s selling services or products or simply pitching ideas, creating an effective proposal that stands out from the competition can make all the difference in getting the attention of your target market.

-Here at Liquid Digital, we understand how important it is to write business proposals; that’s why we have put together this comprehensive guide and some business proposal templates on how to write a business proposal!
+Here at Liquid Digital, we understand how important it is to write business proposals; that’s why we have put together this comprehensive guide and some business proposal templates on how to write a business proposal.
+If you’re also interested in expanding your business writing skills, check out our guide on how to write a business report.

 What is a Business Proposal?